Title

 No Whig has been more strongly opposed to the aggressive war against Mexico or more supportive of Wilmot’s ban on expanding slavery than John Quincy Adams.

-In February 1848, the 80-year-old ex-President, is serving his eighth term in the House.
-His bete noir, Andrew Jackson, a man Adams regards as a “murderer, adulterer, and slanderer,” has died three years earlier.
+In February 1848, the ex-President is serving his eighth term in the House.
+He is 80 years old and still standing after the death in 1845 of his bete noir, Andrew Jackson, a man he forever regards as a “murderer, adulterer and slanderer.”

-Two days later, on February 23, dies in the Capitol building.
-He is survived by Louisa, his London born wife of fifty years, and by one of the couple’s children, Charles Francis Adams, who follows in his father’s diplomatic and political footsteps.
+He is carried to the Speaker’s office, but is soon comatose.
+Two days later, on February 23, he dies in the Capitol building.
+He is survived by Louisa, his London born wife of fifty years and by one of the couple’s children, Charles Francis Adams, who follows in his father’s diplomatic and political footsteps.

 In the end, JQ Adams has spent his entire life trying to live up to the “good son and public servant” dictates of his iron-willed parents, John and Abigail Adams.

-As a small boy he witnesses the American Revolution.
-In 1781, when he is fourteen, his father sends him on his first diplomatic journey to Russia.
+As a small boy he has witnessed the American Revolution, and at age fourteen, in 1781, his father sends him on his first diplomatic journey to Russia.
+All else follows on from there, as if on iron rails.
 His life has never been easy, but he sums it up well in his own words:

 With regard to what is called the wheel of Fortune, my career in life has been, with severe vicissitudes, on the whole highly auspicious.